oracle/python-oracledb/doc/src/api_manual/cursor.rst

 .. data:: Cursor.description

-    This read-only attribute is a sequence of 7-item sequences.
-Each of these sequences contains information describing one result column: (name, type, display_size, internal_size, precision, scale, null_ok).
+    This read-only attribute is a sequence of :ref:`FetchInfo<fetchinfoobj>` objects.
 This attribute will be None for operations that do not return rows or if the cursor has not had an operation invoked via the :meth:`~Cursor.execute()` method yet.

-    The type will be one of the :ref:`database type constants <dbtypes>` defined at the module level.

 .. attribute:: Cursor.fetchvars